aandrecunhas/project-factoring/README.md

 ## Testes Automatizados

+Os testes ficam na seguinte pasta: ```src/test/groovy/test/project```

 Os seguintes testes foram aplicados

 * Testes de Classe de Domínio
+  * BaseRateSpec:
+      1) Verify values 1 to 100 for percentage field
+      2) Verify wrong values for percentage field
+      3) Verify minimum and maximum revenue for right values
+      4) Verify if max revenue is great than min revenue
+      5) Verify if max revenue less than min revenue fails
+  * BusinessSpec:
+      1) Test if wrong attribute in business class will fail
+      2) Test attribute of business
+      3) Test if base rate is compatible with business revenue
+      4) Test if monthly revenue and base rate min and max revenue fails
+      5) Test if base rate is created when business is persisted
+   * BillSpec:
+      1) Test Bill attributes
+      2) Test if wrong attributes for Bill class will fail
+      3) Verify if factoringRate, baseRatePercentage and daysToPay are consistent
+      4) Verify if amount receivable and discount are consistent

 * Testes de Controller
+      Os testes do controller foram gerados automaticamente pelo framework, apenas detalhes foram ajustados.

 ## Trabalhos Futuros